Pentagoet (possible sanctuary wreck)

-On its last voyage, the Pentagoet left New York on Thursday, 24 November 1898 and headed for Rockland and then Bangor, Maine in command of Captain Orris R. Ingraham.
-It was last sighted off Truro, Massachusetts on Saturday afternoon, 26 November.
+On its last voyage, Pentagoet left New York on Thursday, November 24, 1898 and headed for Rockland and then Bangor, Maine in command of Captain Orris R. Ingraham.
+It was last sighted off Truro, Massachusetts on Saturday afternoon, November 26.
 The vessel was never seen again and is believed to have foundered during the high seas and strong winds that began that evening.